cherchyk/openaidevstarter/README.md

 #### 4. Retrieval

 There are different strategies for retrieval.
 Some DBs provide configurable hybrid retrieval strategies.
-The retrieval practices are evolving, and we see that VectorDBs are taking ownership over this step as it makes sense to filter data as close to the data source as possible.
+The retrieval practices are evolving, and we see that VectorDBs are taking ownership over this stage as it makes sense to filter data as close to the data source as possible.
 They are adding more and more features to support different retrieval strategies.
 Retrieval is also an active space for research and development.

 Here are some resources for advanced retrieval tactics: